sojoudian/sojoudian/README.md

 ### Hi there 👋

-My name is Maziar and I'm just a Software Engineer.
+My name is Maziar and I'm just an ordinary Software Engineer.

 <!--
 **sojoudian/sojoudian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.